Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Conclusion

 \section{Conclusion}

-In this work, we proposed a construction toolkit to build difficulty adjustable and scalable CMOPs.
+In this work, we proposed a construction toolkit to build difficulty-adjustable and scalable CMOPs.
 The method used to design the construction toolkit is based on three primary constraint functions identified to correspond to three primary difficulty types of DAS-CMOPs.
-The method is also scalable because both number of objectives and constraints can be conveniently extended.
-As an example, a set of DAS-CMOPs (DAS-CMOP1-9) was generated using this construction toolkit.
-To verify the effectiveness of the suggested test instances, comprehensive experiments were conducted to test the performance of two popular CMOEAs (MOEA/D-CDP and NSGA-II-CDP) on DAS-CMOPs with different difficulty triplets.
-Through analyzing the performance of the two test algorithms, it is found that the three primary types of difficulties did exist in the corresponding test problems, and the algorithms under test showed different behaviors in reaching the PFs.
-The observation demonstrates that the proposed method of constructing the CMOPs is very efficient and effective to help evaluate the performance of the tested algorithms.
+The method is also scalable, because both the number of objectives and the number of constraints can be conveniently extended.
+As an example, a set of DAS-CMOPs (DAS-CMOP1-9) and a set of DAS-CMaOPs (DAS-CMaOP1-9) were generated using this construction toolkit.
+To verify the usefulness of the suggested test instances, comprehensive experiments were conducted to test the performance of two popular CMOEAs (MOEA/D-CDP and NSGA-II-CDP) on DAS-CMOPs and two CMaOEAs (C-MOEA/DD and C-NSGA-III) on DAS-CMaOPs with a variety of difficulty triplets.
+Through analyzing the performance of the four test algorithms, it was found that the three primary types of difficulties did exist in the corresponding test problems, and that the algorithms under test showed different behaviors in their approaches to the $PFs$.
+The observation demonstrates that the proposed method of constructing the CMOPs and CMaOPs is very effective and that the resulting functions are useful in evaluating the performance of CMOEAs and CMaOEAs.
+In the future, we will construct problems with both continuous and discrete decision variables to study their impact on the definition of difficulty types and levels of the optimization problems.
+In other future work, we will investigate the change in difficulty levels with an increasing number of variables, and test the performance of push and pull search algorithm \citep{FAN2019665} on CMOPs with a large number of variables.